But, what exactly is a subscription box?

 - Recurring deliveries.
 These boxes are usually shipped on a monthly basis.
 They can expose customers to brands they haven't bought from before or let them try out new products from their favorite brands.
 They're also a great way to sell off products that are likely to become dead stock.
 The key to running a successful subscription box is that customers need to see cost savings.
 If the products in a box cost $100 MSRP, the subscription cost must be lower.
 This incentivizes customers to subscribe.

 - Recurring payments.
 Recurring deliveries are only possible when paired with recurring payments.
 This is the biggest reason companies expand into the subscription box market, as they can guarantee additional income each month.
-The markup can also be very helpful depending on your industry and the products you’re selling.
+The markup can also be very helpful depending on your industry, the products you’re selling, and any costs associated with custom subscription boxes.

 - Themed boxes.
 These boxes are often built around an underlying theme that connects the products.
 They all may be sustainable goods, from local business, or some other connecting idea.
 This is a great way for businesses to help each other grow.
 It can even help a B2B business break into the direct to consumer market.
 For example, a wholesale coffee bean roaster can sell wholesale to coffee shops and small batches to consumers.
 This lets them increase revenue and market share without taking on a lot of new work.